nwisbeta/github.io/pages/app_design/typography.md

 The app design must set font size in sp (Scale-independent Pixels).
 This measurement configures easier to use larger font size for accessibility.

 Example: (sp = px * ratio * scale)
-Minimum font size 34 (sp) must be used for titles
-Minimum font size 16 (sp) must be used for headings
-Minimum font size 14 (sp) must be used for subtitles
-Minimum font size 12 (sp) must be used for body text

 ### General Font Standards